Qazeer/artefacts.help/pages/windows/defender_quarantine.md

 The `RC4` key used to encrypt the file is hardcoded (in the `mpengine.dll` `DLL`).

-The metadata on each detection are stored under:
+The metadata of every detections are stored under:
 `%SystemDrive%\ProgramData\Microsoft\Windows Defender\Quarantine\Entries`.

 For each quarantined file, its associated metadata notably includes:

   - The original file path of the file.